 This freehand airbrush was sprayed with a Harder & Steenbeck Evolution airbrush gun and Illu-Color paint on canvas.
 Decades later I edited the painting in Affinity Photo.
 Hazes was a Dutch balad singer with a beautiful voice, who had some tragic aspects to his life and passed away too young probably as a result of a lifestyle that was not too healthy and grief.

 Inspired by the work of the great Howard Terpning.
 I found a reference image on the Internet that appealed to me and only later found out that it merely was a cropped part of the painting.
-As always I added my own details to the painting.
+As always I added my own details to the painting, the guns, horses, teepees, trees and mountains in the background to be specific.